Robert Spencer Piano Concerto Competition

 NVMTA supports the use of published musical scores.
 If a photocopy must be used, the NVMTA Copyright Release Form, signed by a parent or teacher, must be submitted to the chairman by email or postmarked at least one week prior to the event.
 Please submit this form also for music purchased or downloaded from the internet.
 Students using photocopies (or anything resembling a photocopy) either for themselves or the judges, without having provided the Copyright Release Form by this deadline, may play for comments but will not be eligible to compete.

 Students may play at current school grade or higher.
 To enter at a higher level, students must obtain the written approval of a chairman.
 In subsequent years these students must enter at consecutively higher grade levels.
 First-place winners may not compete again in the same level.
 First place winners are no longer required to wait a year before competing in a higher level.
-Students must be taught lessons in person in Northern Virginia.
+In order to enter NTMVA student events, either the teacher or student must live in Northern Virginia, or, the lessons must be taught in Northern Virginia.

 Teachers may not accompany their own students.